Rudi Johnson: Detroit Lions

 Johnson signed a one-year deal with the Detroit Lions on September 1, 2008.
 The Lions released running back Tatum Bell to make room for Johnson.
 The following day, Johnson accused Bell of stealing his luggage, although Bell insisted "it was just an honest mistake."
 In one season with the Lions, Johnson had 237 rushing yards, one rushing touchdown, 88 receiving yards, and one receiving touchdown.
 The 2008 season was Johnson's last in the NFL.

 Community

 The Rudi Johnson Foundation was established in July 2005.
 The foundation provides assistance to families and children to promote self-sufficiency and self-reliance and incorporates several community-based programs.
 In 2007, James Farrior of the Pittsburgh Steelers joined the effort, establishing his own foundation to assist in this movement.
-The foundation helped fund the organization of the first football team for Clark Montessouri High School in Cincinnati.
-The foundation is a strong supporter of Be The Match, the national registry of the National Bone Marrow Registry, and regularly organizes and conducts donor drives to recruit minorities.
+The foundation helped fund the organization of the first football team for Clark Montessori High School in Cincinnati.
+The foundation supports Be The Match, the national registry of the National Bone Marrow Registry, and regularly organizes and conducts donor drives to recruit minorities.

+Death

+Johnson died in Florida on September 23, 2025, at the age of 45.
+The investigation into his death is still ongoing, but according to the Miami-Dade Sheriff's Office, "all indications are leading to suicide", with no suspicion of foul play.